Bracketing approach focuses on revealing the beliefs, ideas and values that are simply taken for granted in the social world.

 Bracketing is a term which reflects Husserl's initial training in mathematics.
 Such bracketing of the common sense, the 'natural attitude', implies that what is taken for granted or what is seen to be "out there" need not necessarily be so.

-Mapping the subtle theoretical and philosophical
+Mapping the subtle theoretical

-prioritize different bracketing elements.
+research approaches prioritize different bracketing elements.

-Bracketing in Research: A Typology
+Bracketing in Research:

 Current phenomenological techniques in sociology include the method of "bracketing" (Bentz 1995; Ihde 1977).
 This approach lifts an item under investigation from its meaning context in the common-sense world, with all judgments suspended.
 For example, the item "alcoholism as a disease" (Peele 1985; Truan 1993) is not evaluated within phenomenological brackets as being either true or false.
 Rather, a reduction is performed in which the item is assessed in terms of how it operates in consciousness: What does the disease notion do for those who define themselves within its domain?
 A phenomenological reduction both plummets to the essentials of the notion and ascertains its meanings independent of all particular occasions of its use.
-The reduction of a bracketed phenomenon is thus a technique to gain theoretical insight into the meaning of elements of consciousness. - Myron Orleans
+The reduction of a bracketed phenomenon is thus a technique to gain theoretical insight into the meaning of elements of consciousness. - Myron Orleans.